07 Feb The US Massive Debt with China and the $20 Trillion Nightmare

 You don’t hear much about the massive US Trade deficit on the major TV networks.
 NBC, CNN, CBS, or ABC rarely mention the insidious debt with China and Mexico.
 You’d think that a number like $20 Trillion (estimated shortly), $61 Trillion Total Sovereign debt, and a $1 Billion per day deficit would be CNN’s headliner every single day.

 Instead, CNN and the rest spend all day attacking Donald Trump.
-But then, Trump did say he was going to drain the swamp (including judges), handcuff multinational profit taking and tax avoidance, stop currency manipulation, bring back jobs, and make the democrats look really bad.
+But then, Trump did say he was going to drain the swamp (including judges).

 As a result, he’s paying the price in the media for doing good deeds.
 Let’s hope he gets these things done before he’s impeached for conflict of interest.
 Because the US is in big debt trouble and Trump is the only one with a solution.
 And how ironic it would be if the US becomes seriously indebted to Mexico!